Turkey’s military campaign beyond its borders powered by homemade armed drones

 Homegrown industry

 The birth of Turkey’s domestic defense industry is usually tied to a U.S. arms embargo imposed on Turkey in 1975 after its troops intervened in a conflict in Cyprus.
-The weapons ban was considered “a strategic trauma in the eyes of Turkish elite,” said Kasapoglu.
+The weapons ban was considered “a strategic trauma in the eyes of Turkish elite,” Kasapoglu said.
 The homegrown drone industry, in particular, emerged after Turkey stopped purchasing Israeli drones for political reasons and was barred from acquiring U.S.-made Predator drones, he said.

 In remarks delivered in Washington in 2016, Ismail Demir, the president of Turkey’s defense industries, thanked the United States for spurring the development of the Turkish drone program, saying the difficulty in acquiring American drones “forces us to develop our own things.”